7 Female Founders of Vegan Companies Changing the World and Our Attitudes

 Meet Marion Hanania:

 After working as a shoe designer for high-fashion brands Isabel Marant and Duperre in Paris, Hanania decided to align her work with her ethics and left the top-drawer fashion world to launch her own brand.
 The inspiration behind GGDWL is based on her everyday style and remains true to her ethics.
-The company says it is cruelty-free, sustainable, and respecting good working conditions for everyone.
+The company says it is cruelty-free, sustainable, and respects good working conditions for everyone.

 She launched the first vegan shoe company from France in 2011 with a wide range of styles for men and women and shoes for every season.
 They have vegan suede heels, platforms, sneakers, sandals, and vegan leather boots.